An official website of the United States government

 Identifies the name and description of the entity of change.
 If the entity is not a county or equivalent area, the county name and code is listed in the parenthesis.

-Field 3 (ENTITY CODES):
+Field 3 (ENTITY CODE):

 Identifies the individual FIPS entity codes for the affected entity.
-For American Indian, Alaska Native, and Native Hawaiian areas, the census code is used.
+For American Indian, Alaska Native, and Native Hawaiian areas, the 4-digit census code is used.

 Field 4 (TYPE OF CHANGE):